ihesp/IPART/joss/paper.md

 detection methods included in ARTMIP, and the proposed method displays better correspondence between North Hemisphere AR tracks and storm tracks, better identification of the strong mid-latitude AR-related moisture transports, and longer AR track durations.
-The detailed analysis is given in [@Xu2020].
+The detailed comparison analysis is given in [@Xu2020], and a more thorough description of the detection/tracking methods are given in [@Xu2020b].

 `IPART` is therefore intended for researchers and students who are interested in the field of atmospheric river studies in the present day climate or future